cartesi/docs/cartesi-rollups/development/send-requests.md

 There are five types of inputs using a sub-command: `dapp-address`, `erc20`, `erc721`, `ether`, `generic`.

-Unlike the asset-type sub-commands (Ether, ERC20, and ERC721), the generic input command allows you to send inputs with any payload format (hex, string, and ABI)
+Unlike the asset-type sub-commands (Ether, ERC20, and ERC721), the generic input command allows you to send inputs with any payload format (hex, string, and ABI).

 ```shell
 $ sunodo send generic